Homomorphisms of topological rings and change-of-scalar functors: Introduction

 To every separated left\/ $\fR$\+contramodule\/ $\fP$, the left $(R_n)$\+system $(P_n)_{n\ge1}$ with $P_n=\fP/(\fI_n\tim\fP)$ is assigned.
 To every left $(R_n)$\+system $(P_n)_{n\ge1}$, the separated left\/ $\fR$\+contramodule\/ $\fP=\varprojlim_{n\ge1}P_n$ is assigned.
 This equivalence of categories identifies the full subcategory of flat left\/ $\fR$\+contramodules with the full subcategory of flat left $(R_n)$\+systems in $(R_n)\Sys$,

 It also identifies the full subcategory of projective objects in\/ $\fR\Contra$ with the full subcategory of projective left $(R_n)$\+systems in $(R_n)\Sys$,

 \end{lem}

 \begin{proof} The first assertion of part~(a) is essentially obvious.
-For the second assertion, one can use the suitable version of Baer criterion of injectivity for discrete right $\fR$\+modules.
+For the assertion concerning injectivity, one can use the suitable version of Baer criterion of injectivity for discrete right $\fR$\+modules.
 See the discussion in~\cite[Section~E.2]{Pcosh}.
 A generalization to right linear topological rings $\fR$ can be found in~\cite[Proposition~5.1]{Pcoun}.